silnrsi/font-arab-tools/README.md

 - `bcp47tags`   Comma-separated list of languages that should show this glyph, for example: `sd,ur,rhg`
 - `Feat`        semicolon-separarated list of feat=val-set pairs that should show this glyph, for example: `cv82=1,2;ss01=1`

-These fields are what enable psfgenftml to determine what characters are impacted by what features and languages, and to then iterate over feature and language combinations for characters that need it.
+These fields are what enable absgenftml to determine what characters are impacted by what features and languages, and to then iterate over feature and language combinations for characters that need it.

 ```
   --langs LANGS         List of bcp47 language tags